muhammadabdelgawad/Talabat-Food-Delivery-APIs/README.md

 # Talabat Food Delivery APIs

-This repository contains the APIs for a Talabat-like food delivery application.
+This repository contains the APIs for a Talabat Food Delivery Application.

 ## Features and Functionality